Resignation Letter for Hospital Jobs: Samples for Staff Nurse, Doctor, & Pharmacist (Free Templates)

 Answer: No, you are not required to provide detailed reasons for your resignation.
 A brief, general statement is sufficient, such as ‘pursuing other opportunities’ or ‘personal reasons.’
 If you’re leaving for a positive reason, such as career advancement, relocation, or further education, briefly mention this.
 Keep explanations minimal and professional.
 If you have concerns about workplace issues, it’s better to address these in an exit interview rather than in your resignation letter.

-Answer: The best approach is to have a face-to-face conversation with your supervisor first, followed by submitting a formal written resignation letter via email.
+Answer: The best approach is to have a face-to-face conversation with your supervisor first, then submit a formal written resignation letter via email.
 Alternatively, you can hand-deliver a printed letter.

 Sources